reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

 #### Re-route the Load Balancer

-Remember that we have set up a dummy target group for the loadbalancer in the network stack?
+Remember that we have set up a dummy target group for the load balancer in the network stack?
 We now create the real target group:

 ```yaml
   TargetGroup: